-Gardeners’ autumn lasts until the first frosts arrive.
+Gardeners’ autumn lasts until the first frost is due.
 This depends an awful lot on where you are in the country.
-If you’re in the far north of Scotland your sowing window is a lot smaller than if you’re on the Isle Of Wight.
-If there’s still a little warmth in the air and the nights haven’t become icy you’re still good to go.
+If you are as far north as Scotland, your sowing window is a lot smaller than if you are on the Isle Of Wight.
+Judge the weather yourself, if there’s still a little warmth in the air, and the nights haven’t become icy you’re still good to scatter.

 What about fallen leaves?

 So you’ve decided where you’re going to start your wildflower patch only to discover that the ground is now covered in fallen leaves.
 As they break down leaves release nutrients into the soil.
-Wild flowers prosper in poorer soils so these should be gathered up before scattering and any that fall afterwards gathered up before they get chance to decay.
-Collect them into a bag, stash them at the back of the shed to break down and use the resulting leaf mould on your vegetable patch.
+Wildflowers prefer in poor soil as a general rule, so these should be gathered up before scattering, and any that fall afterwards gathered up before they get chance to decay.

-What to do with wildflowers when they’ve finished flowering
+What to do with your wildflowers when they’ve finished flowering

 Wildflowers can be broadly divided into three different kinds of plants.
-Annuals flower and set seed within one growing year and then die.
-Biennials do the same over two years.
-Perennials flower and set seed but live on, some for a few years some for longer.
-You can cut back annuals and biennials after they’ve finished flowering but by leaving the stems to collapse and decay naturally you create valuable habitats for insects to overwinter.
-Seed heads will scatter across your patch, creating food for birds as well as seeding your patch further.
-Perennial flower stems can be cut back to around 20cm.
-Be sure not to damage any of the new green growth when you’re doing so.
+Annuals like poppy, which set seed within one growing year and then die.
+Biennials like Foxglove, flower in their second year.
+Perennials which go dormant during winter and then send up fresh new growth every spring.
+You can cut back when they finish flowering, but by leaving the stems to collapse and decay naturally, you create valuable habitats for insects to overwinter.
+Seeds will naturally drop across your patch, creating food for birds as well as free new plants the following year.
 Never cut back on frosty days.